barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

    }
 }
 ```
-This piece of code will now of course convert every error that we try to return as our `Error` enum
+Of course now this piece of code will convert every error that we try to return as our `Error` enum
 into an `I2cError` variant, that means we have to be careful if we should include more third party
 libraries later as these errors too will be converted into `I2cError`, however as long as we don't do
 that this solution is actually really convenient.